We are open - safety is our top priority!

 Where Can Senior Citizens Find Help Paying Dental Expenses?

-Seniors who have difficulty paying a large copay or dental expense can ask their dentist if they offer payment plans or if they can suggest a lower-priced treatment option.
+Seniors who have difficulty paying a large copay or dental expense can ask their dentist if they offer payment options or if they can suggest a lower-priced treatment option.
 Applying for a medical credit card, such as CareCredit, is also an option.
-You can apply over the phone and take advantage of promotional offers with no interest for several months.
-Depending on how good a person’s credit is, the promotional periods can run from six, 12, 18 or 24 months.
-The drawbacks are that you may not be approved or you not not get the balance paid off before you’re charged interest.
-The normal interest rate may be anywhere between 15 and 20 percent.
+You can apply over the phone and take advantage of promotional offers.

 Senior organizations, such as AARP, may have information about discounts and other dental benefits in Arlington.
 Professional organizations and AAA may also be a good source of discounts.